 To cheer us I gave newes from my household, with embellishments.

-Viz. that Her Majestie – she that the common sort call Queen Puss [Bess] – having ate all there was in her own house, set forth to devour other folks’ food.
+Viz. that Her Majestie – she the common sort call Queen Puss [Bess] – having ate all there was in her own house, set forth to devour other folks’ food.
 As is her custom.

 I sayt, “Small wonder that so many of her friends have given up the ghost.
 Our Countess’s old father never has been well since the Queen was at his house last year.”